-- Both the server and client computers must be running HSTS or HSTE version 3.4.2 or higher. - The transfer must be encrypted.
+- Both the server and client computers must be running HSTS or HSTE. - The transfer must be encrypted.
 Encryption is enabled by default.

 The user on the destination can calculate a checksum for the received file and compare it (manually or programmatically) to the checksum reported by the sender.
 The checksum reported by the source can be retrieved in the destination logs, a manifest file, in IBM Aspera Console, or as an environment variable.
 Instructions for comparing checksums follow the instructions for enabling checksum reporting.